 Things such as Christianity, Atheism or whatever- they are CONCEPTS made up by people in order to categorize people for convenience.
-Their meaning is subjective, and in my subjective opinion- it's doesn't really matter if you do or don't stay consistent with these concepts, unless you are TRYING TO fit a stereotype.
+Their meaning is subjective, and in my subjective opinion- it doesn't really matter if you do or don't stay consistent with these concepts, unless you are TRYING TO fit a stereotype.

-I'm neither trying to say/prove I'm a Christian or an Atheist, that's not exactly the focus GoodLookingLoser.com (most people notice this).
+I'm neither trying to say/prove I'm a Christian or an Atheist, as that's not exactly the focus on GoodLookingLoser.com (most people notice this).
 It was a gift that my Mom gave me and I wear it because I want to, regardless if it doesn't make sense to Christians or Atheists who have a concept of what "one of us" should look, be and smell like.

 Because I like to use extreme examples that I have come across- I used the Christian vs. Atheist example.
 But this applies across the board on so many concepts that are seemingly at odds.